potatochip/potatochip.github.io/_posts/articles/2015-7-24-Winning-Kaggle.md

 	<figcaption>Ugh, triathletes</figcaption>
 </figure>

-No.

-This is the type of racing I do.
+No, this is the type of racing I do.

 <figure>
 	<a href="{{ site.baseurl }}/images/2015-7-24-Winning-Kaggle/real_bike_racing.jpg"><img src="{{ site.baseurl }}/images/2015-7-24-Winning-Kaggle/real_bike_racing.jpg" alt="image"></a>